Medical Advisor After BDS: Job Roles, Salary & Growth Potential

 - The candidate should have great networking skills.

-- Presentation skills are important because while presenting the product at a conference, you act as the face of the company.
+- Presentation skills are important because, when presenting a product at a conference, you act as the company’s face.

 What is the Average Salary of a Medical Advisor?

-A candidate’s salary depends on how well they present their clinical knowledge and other skills mentioned above in front of the recruiter.
+A candidate’s salary depends on how effectively they present their clinical knowledge and other skills mentioned above to the recruiter.

-You can expect a salary between 8 Lakhs and 15 Lakhs per annum at an entry level.
-The salary increases subsequently with time, exposure, and experience level.
+You can expect a salary between ₹ 8 Lakhs and ₹ 15 Lakhs per annum at an entry-level position.

 Conclusion